Petworth House in West Sussex is a place of superlatives. It is a Grade I house (meaning a property of exceptional interest).

 Each of these places has a story to be told.
 Some of them originate from our teaching website in France (with its less complicated language) and these are listed after a grey horizontal line in the side menu.

 Some of these posts are vehicles for pixels, some for words; some posts have both working in harmony.
-My hope is to be able to do justice to more places with a degree of penmanship truly worthy of each.
 (Most of these posts use small thumbnail photos which, when clicked, will pop up larger versions.)
 These places can also be viewed on a map.

 It has been difficult not to glimpse the Brighton i360’s pencil-thin outline from the South Downs, showing it black against the sea below it or flashing sunlight off its aluminium and glass surfaces as the coast...